 “When I attend roundtable, I leave energized and refreshed.”

-This is a sentiment I hear Scouters throughout the BSA express frequently.
+This is a sentiment I hear Scouters throughout Scouting America express frequently.
 Truly, something as simple as a monthly gathering can prove to be just the pick-me-up Scouting volunteers need.
 In fact, the power of a district/council roundtable program lies in its objectives: giving and receiving information, informal training, and networking with other Scouters and subject matter experts.
 As commissioners, we strive to provide unit leaders with the skill to do and the will to do.
 And it is in this willingness to do Scouting that roundtable shines as a vital component of unit service.
 Yes – a consistently planned, promoted, and executed roundtable program keeps us all engaged in the good work we do.

 In the above, we know roundtable is beneficial to unit service, but it’s also a cornerstone of sustaining the movement as a whole.